 Within-culture differences in confinement practices have also been reported in major urban centers, where younger women are less likely to participate in them (29).
 The act of staying indoors during confinement may seem rather restrictive to the active modern mother.
 In a study of Malaysian Chinese mothers, the traditional confinement practices amongst the Chinese was adapted according to mothers’ perception of practicality (30).

 In our study, abstinence from bathing during confinement was mostly adhered to by Chinese women.
 Bathing restrictions during the confinement period exist in many Asian cultures, most of which are related to the “hot” and “cold” beliefs during confinement.
-Whilst the Chinese mothers in our study mostly tend to avoid showers as a whole, cold showers in particular are often prohibited in the belief that they may lead to blood clots and sore joints (9, 10).
+While Chinese mothers in our study mostly tended to avoid showers as a whole, cold showers in particular are often prohibited in the belief that they may lead to blood clots and sore joints (9, 10).
 In non-Asian cultures such as Guatemala, it is believed that bathing in cold water decreases milk supply, and that bathing too soon causes stomach pains or prolapsed uterus(31).
 In Mexico, bathing is restricted to protect the mother from cold or ‘evil air’(25).
 Warm baths and showers are often acceptable confinement practices in Asian cultures, however, particularly among mothers in Thailand (32), Malaysia (33) and India (4).
 A quick, warm shower without hair washing (34), appears to be the practice adopted by Malay and Indian mothers here in Singapore.
 Mothers may find it uncomfortable and unhygienic not to bathe during the postpartum period, especially in a tropical climate such as Singapore.
-Hence mothers who observe traditional confinement practices need to negotiate with her caregiver assistants on alternative solutions, which may include the use of medical herbs added to hot water for their daily baths, a practice that has been adopted in countries such as Laos (35) and China (17).
+Hence mothers who observe traditional confinement practices need to negotiate with their caregiver assistants on alternative solutions, which may include the use of medical herbs added to hot water for their daily baths, a practice that has been adopted in countries such as Laos (35) and China (17).
 This may serve as a potential compromise for mothers to observe traditional confinement practices while maintaining their general personal hygiene at the same time.

 We observed a higher prevalence of massage use by Malay mothers during the confinement period than by mothers from the two other ethnic groups.
 The practice of massage (Jamu therapy) is a predominantly Malay/Indonesian practice (36, 37), but it was also practiced amongst Chinese and Indian women in our study population.
 Such confinement practices adopted across different groups are indicative of the cross-ethnic influence of confinement practices.
 Naser et al. (38) found that Singaporean women adopted traditional practices that they perceived as beneficial from other cultures.
 The practice of massage therapy amongst mothers in the three ethnic groups illustrates how confinement practices are influenced by the different cultures in Singapore.